 In Years 1 and 2, the children broadly follow the Key Stage 1 national curriculum, adapted and enhanced in order to provide the best possible education and prepare them for entry into their next schools.
-Play‑based activities still feature yet are increasingly phased out during Year 1, completing the transition to more formal learning by the end of Year 2.
+Play based activities still feature but are increasingly phased out, completing the transition to more formal learning by the end of Year 2.

 This entails greater emphasis on the core subjects of mathematics, English and science, without neglecting the whole child development.
-A key feature of our approach is that units of work are often integrated into cross‑curricular topics.
+A key feature of our approach is that units of work are often integrated into cross curricular topics.
 For example, in Year 1 much is taught through the topics of ‘Toys from the past’ and ‘Life cycles’ and in Year 2 the children learn about ‘The Great Fire of London’ and ‘Pirates’.
-The children find learning through this approach both exciting and enjoyable.

 Key Stage 1 – Core Subjects